QingXXiong/QingX/Limbo_Games_Walkthrough/section17.md

 1. Go Right until near the cart, then Pull it left until it's under the switch up above.
 2. Go back until near the ladder cart, Pull it right as possible.
-3. Go Up the ladder, once it's two steps away the left side, Jump Over left to the lever.
+3. Go Up the ladder, when it's two steps away the left side, Jump Over left to the lever.
-4. Wait the ladder cart to go back, once it's two steps away from left side, Pull the lever left, then Jump Over right to the ladder.
+4. Wait the ladder cart to go back, when it's two steps away from left side, Pull the lever left, then Jump Over right to the ladder.
 5. Ride the ladder near to the platform above, then Jump Over to it.
 6. Go Right, then Jump Over to Pull another lever down.
 7. Drop to the cart, then ride the cart.
-8. Once near the ladder, Go Up to the platform and wait 1 second.
+8. After near the ladder, Go Up to the platform and wait 1 second.

 _Tip_: Without a wait, you could miss the cart in the next step.

 9. Go Right, then Jump Over the saw to the cart.
-10. Once seeing a higher platform, Jump Over right.
+10. After seeing a higher platform, Jump Over right.
 11. Go Right until near the platform, then wait the cart to go near you.
 12. Go Left to push it about the length of cart, then Go Up to the cart.